nov-/KeyboardHandler/README.md

 ## Requirements

 KeyboardHandler no additional requirements are needed, used UIKit only.
-Swift 2.2 compatibility.
+It is compatible with Cocoapods 1.0 & Swift 2.2 version.

 ## Installation